 Methods: An IRB-approved retrospective review identified 61 patients with APC II injuries between January 2004 and April 2011.
 7 patients were excluded due to age <18 years and 12 due to follow-up <3 months, leaving 42 for analysis.
 29 (69%) received anterior fixation only while 13 (31%) received anterior and posterior fixation.
 Standardized measurements were recorded for symphyseal diastasis, SI joint widening, static vertical ramus offset (relative displacement of pubic bodies on AP and outlet views), and posterior shift at the SI joint (posterior displacement of the ilium on the axial CT cut just above the greater sciatic notch).
 If a binder was placed, residual symphyseal diastasis and residual vertical and AP offset were measured on the CT scan and recorded.
-In order to determine the reliability of identifying a IIb pattern, APC IIa and IIb were alternatively defined by using two different criteria as follows: (1) absence (IIa) or presence (IIb) of posterior fixation indicating surgeon opinion; (2) absence (IIa) or presence (IIb) of posterior shift >0 mm.
-The radiographic measurements were then analyzed to determine if any differences could be identified between the two APC subtypes based upon either classification method.
+In order to determine the reliability of identifying a IIb pattern, APC IIa and IIb were alternatively defined by using two different criteria as follows: (1) absence (IIa) or presence (IIb) of posterior fixation indicating surgeon opinion; (2) absence (IIa) or presence (IIb) of posterior science scould be identified between the two APC subtypes based upon either classification method.